gonagoindonesia-tech/gonago-forge/README.md

 # Gonago FORGE — AI Agent Platform Boilerplate

-Production-grade AI Agent platform with 255 endpoints, 3232 tests passing, Grade S++
+Production-grade AI Agent platform with 255 endpoints, 3232 tests passing, Grade A+

 ## What is Included